jasonjsnell/XvMuse/README.md

 ### Testing Environment ###
 • Tested on MacOS Catalina using XCode's MacCatalyst.<br>
-• Tested using the Muse 2 (2016) headband
+• Tested using the Muse 2 (2016) headband<br>
 • Tested using the Muse 1 (2014).
-No PPG data is available on the Muse 1.
+No PPG data is available on the Muse 1.<br>
-• Data results appear similar to other frameworks
+• Data results appear similar to other frameworks<br>

 All the Swift code and libraries are iOS, so it *should* work on iOS devices.